devbit-showcases/wheres-my-ascii-maximva/README.md

 To be able to run this game you will need the following:

 - an MS Windows machine with the following minimum system requirements
+  - Intel Core i9-7900X
   - Nvidia GeForce RTX 2060 Super (2060S)
-  - 16GB RAM
+  - 64GB RAM
-  - 1TB SSD (to install the game)
+  - 1TB SSD
   - ...
   - just kidding, on board graphics and the minimum specs to run Windows will do fine
 - the 'g++' compiler

-Then clone the project to an directory of you liking like so:
+Then clone the project to an directory of you're liking:

 ```shell
 git clone git@github.com:vives-oop3-2020/wheres-my-ascii-maximva.git